MustBeArt/SlowSoftSerial/README.md

 * Optional hardware handshaking (CTS) on transmit on any GPIO pin

+* Optional hardware handshaking (RTS) on receive on any GPIO pin, with user-specified buffer threshold.

 ## Limitations

 * Sensitive to interrupt latency from other libraries.
 Speed limit